-Permanent personal pets are not permitted in your room or elsewhere on the premises.
+Permanent personal pets are not permitted in the resident's room or elsewhere on the premises.
 Visiting privileges for some categories of pets are permitted.
 You will be responsible for any damages or injuries resulting from the authorized pet's visits, and for cleaning up after the pet.